comy00/justmen/README.md

 # justmen
-men clothing e-commerce website for a front-end project using HTML, CSS, and JavaScript
+a men clothing e-commerce website for a front-end project using HTML, CSS, and JavaScript